Diana Ordóñez: Early life

+College career

-Ordóñez initially committed to play college soccer at Texas A&M University, but was urged instead to play at the University of Virginia by a friend, soccer player Taryn Torres.
+Ordóñez initially committed to play college soccer at Texas A&M University, but was urged instead to play at the University of Virginia by a friend, fellow soccer player Taryn Torres.
 She finished high school a semester early and enrolled at Virginia in January 2019, barely 17 years old.
 During her Virginia career (2019–2021) she scored 45 goals, tied for third most all time at the university, although she only played three years of her four-year eligibility.
 In 2021 she was a first-team All-American and a semifinalist for the MAC Hermann Trophy.

 Club career

 On 18 December 2021, the North Carolina Courage selected Ordóñez sixth overall in the 2022 National Women's Soccer League Draft.
 Ordóñez made her first appearance for the Courage in the 2022 NWSL Challenge Cup on 19 March and scored her first goal on 4 May.
 On 13 August, Ordóñez eighth goal broke the NWSL record for goals scored in a rookie season.
 She came second in voting for NWSL Rookie of the Year.

 Following the 2022 season, on January 12, 2023, Ordóñez was traded to the Houston Dash along with a third-round 2023 NWSL Draft pick for a first-round pick and $100,000 in allocation funds.

 On 30 May 2025, the Houston Dash announced that they had transferred Ordóñez to Tigres UANL for an undisclosed fee.
+Ordóñez scored 14 goals in her first season at Tigres, and later won her first trophy with the club as part of the Apertura 2025 championship team.
+In the second leg of the final against Club America, Ordóñez scored the decisive goal in a game that ended 1-0.